 In August 2021, Oakville Town Council approved funding to remove LDD egg masses from 2,300 municipal street trees in the fall.

-2021 saw one of the highest recorded populations of LDD moth in the province in the last 30 years.
+That year saw one of the highest recorded populations of LDD moth in the province in the last 30 years.
 According to the latest defoliation and egg mass survey conducted by the town, there are areas of concern that could see another year of heavy LDD infestation in 2022.
-Acting now will help reduce this year’s population levels.

-Forestry staff has been monitoring the population of LDD moth since 2002.
-In 2005, staff observed an increase in gypsy moth population, and undertook a more comprehensive monitoring program.
+Forestry staff have been monitoring the population of LDD moth since 2002.
+In 2005, staff observed an increase in LDD moth population, and undertook a more comprehensive monitoring program.